 It’s a hoax.

-Then the story appeared to originate on this satirical website in Spanish.
+The story appeared to originate on this satirical website in Spanish.
 This website features other silly headlines, such as, “Scientists close to finishing mechanism that will encourage rotation of the Earth on weekends.”
 Somehow this tongue-in-cheek story lost its humor in translation:

 USA – This Morning arrived more than 30 trucks filled of 5 cents to the HQ of Apple, California.
 At first glance the security detoured the trucks and they assured they were on the wrong place, but minutes later, Tim Cook (Apple CEO) received a call from Samsung CEO that that is the payment method for the recent fine applied against the South Korean company.